san-digital/mcp-lockdown/README.md

 Lockdown is a tool that prevents MCP server tools (intended to allow agents to access external functionality/data) from causing undesirable side effects ([Impacting the way other tools run, exfiltrating data on the client machine, etc.](https://github.com/invariantlabs-ai/mcp-injection-experiments/blob/main/whatsapp-takeover.py)).

-This is primarily done by defining rules and processes that can be applied to an MCP manifest to block side effects that the client may be unaware of.
+This is done by defining rules that can be applied to an MCP manifest to block side effects that the client may be unaware of.
 Lockdown acts as a proxy for your MCP tooling to ensure downstream tools continue to respect your policies.

 ## Why